Annual Commuting Trends

 The Indiana Department of Revenue works with us each year to obtain these data as soon as possible after “closing the books” on the previous year’s tax returns.
-Occasionally, we receive an updated file that may include late returns.
-However, significant revisions were made to the 2007-2009 data in July 2011.
+Occasionally, we receive an updated file that includes late returns.

 - Implied resident labor force

 - Implied workforce

 - Number of people who life and work in same county

 - Number of people who commute into the county